weechat/specs.weechat.org/specs/2023-004-tls-options-and-connections.md

 --------------- | ---------------
 `ssl_connected` | `tls_connected`

-The following scripts are affected and must be updated to check WeeChat version and use `ssl_connected` for WeeChat < 4.0.0 or `tls_connected` for WeeChat ≥ 4.0.0:
+The following script is affected and must be updated:

 - keepnick.py